 You'd think sixteen years later, this wouldn't happen much anymore.
 Well, it still does — at least when it had that short-lived syndicated run on free-to-air TV.
-The FCC received complaints of kids overhearing the show or trying to stay up late to see it, and it was subsequently canceled (which is why King of the Hill and Futurama now rerun in syndication and why Comedy Central airs the the syndicated episodes on their channel).
+The FCC received complaints of kids overhearing the show or trying to stay up late to see it, and it was put on halt until the 18th season in Fall 2014 (which is why King of the Hill and Futurama now rerun in syndication and why Comedy Central airs the the syndicated episodes on their channel).

 The Simpsons has dealt with adult subjects like animal abuse, child abuse, politics, alcoholism, religion, class inequality, and juvenile delinquency, but back when it first aired, a lot of people didn't accept it as an adult cartoon because of how simplistic the animation and art was, and trashed it for corrupting youth due to the subject matter and having Bart Simpson (who, back then, was written as a more destructive, 1990s spin on Dennis the Menace) as the main focus of the stories.
 It also didn't help that Simpsons merchandise back then were sold as children's toys.